We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Still, you can find some full XL mattresses that don’t ship compressed.
 In this case, the company you buy from will typically deliver and set up your mattress, and they may also haul away your old one.

-A full XL mattress is 54 inches wide by 80 inches long.
-That’s 5 inches longer than a regular full mattress, which is 54 inches by 75 inches.
+A full XL mattress is 54 in wide by 80 in long.
+That’s 5 in longer than a regular full mattress, which is 54 in by 75 in.

-While full XL mattresses are becoming a more common size among mattress companies, we have found that Brooklyn Bedding, Dreamfoam by Brooklyn Bedding, and My Green Mattress sell some of the best full XL mattresses on the market.
+While more mattress companies are starting to make full XL mattresses, we found that Brooklyn Bedding, Dreamfoam by Brooklyn Bedding, and My Green Mattress sell some of the best on the market.

 No, full sheets and mattress pads will not fit a full XL mattress.
 So if you opt for a full XL mattress, you’ll need to buy special sheets and mattress pads designed to accommodate the extra length.